Hiking Sisters Oregon has never failed to disappoint visitors and locals alike. There are dozens of amazing hikes near Sisters.

 Of course, there are many great opportunities for backpacking in Central Oregon to enjoy a more immersive experience in the backcountry.

-Tam McArthur Ridge Trail
+Tam McArthur Rim Trail

 Distance From Sisters: 35 minutes